 - Package the application into a deployable

-- Publish the application for distribution.
+- Publish the Application Bundle for distribution.

-- The application is packaged into Docker containers.
+- The application is packaged into containers.

 - You have Kubernetes resource definitions for application services, pods, etc.

-apiVersion: bundle.gravitational.io/v2 kind: Bundle metadata: name: telekube resourceVersion: "1.0.0" logo: "http://example.com/logo.jpg" installer: flavors: prompt: "Select a flavor" items: - name: "one" description: "1 node" nodes: - profile: node count: 1 nodeProfiles: - name: node description: "Telekube Node" requirements: cpu: min: 1 ram: min: "2GB"
+apiVersion: bundle.gravitational.io/v2 kind: Bundle metadata: name: telekube resourceVersion: "1.0.0" # Applications can be white-labeled with vendor's look and feel. logo: "http://example.com/logo.jpg" installer: # An application can be configured with multiple "flavors", perhaps letting # the end user of a cluster to customize its shape and size. flavors: prompt: "Select a flavor" items: - name: "one" description: "1 node" nodes: - profile: node count: 1 # An application must define its system requirements, i.e. if an application # needs certain amounts of RAM/CPU/storage to run, they can be listed here. nodeProfiles: - name: node description: "worker node" requirements: cpu: min: 1 ram: min: "2GB"

 $ tele build -o app-name.tar app.yaml